 How do we hold destructive climate change and the wildfires, the pandemic, deaths, social isolation, the murder of innocent Black people without justice (Breonna Taylor), the threat of facism at our door, and the grief of living on stolen occupied land?

-Come join us during this sacred time during Dia de Los Muertos and Samhain, we find a response to these questions with the help of restorative yoga, expressive arts, journaling, and freeing our voices in group singing.
+Come join us in this sacred time during Dia de Los Muertos and Samhain where we can find a response to these questions with the help of restorative yoga, expressive arts, journaling, and freeing our voices in group singing.

 Together, we will explore the various types of grief that may be arising, such as the heartbreaking loss of a loved one, environmental grief, state-sanctioned violence, collective grief, grief over all that we expect from our lives that we are currently unable to receive, and anticipatory grief.
 As we gather in community, we find a sense of belonging in our shared grief, helping to metabolize our losses and transmute them into a balm to soothe our own hearts, and the broken heart of our world.